-Besides definition, there are other aspects that also need to be duly considered, such as the crimes that would trigger the universality principle, the need for formal consent on the part of the State with primary jurisdiction, and the need for the alleged criminal to be in the territory of the State wishing to exercise universal jurisdiction.
+There is also a need to further discuss which crimes would trigger the universality principle, the need for formal consent on the part of the State with primary jurisdiction, and the need for the alleged criminal to be in the territory of the State wishing to exercise universal jurisdiction.
 There are also pending questions regarding the relation between universal jurisdiction and other norms, such as the "aut dedere aut judicare" principle.
 Finally, one of the most contentious issues remains the application of universal jurisdiction while upholding the jurisdictional immunities of State officials.
 This is a serious issue and Member States should show flexibility to allow us to move forward and agree on core elements in that respect when the time comes.